 Best Value Seats at Comerica Park

-Don’t get me wrong $5 is a good bargain to see a Major League game, but I would say that the best value seats at Comerica Park are in the Kaline’s Corner.
-This again is just one section, but its on the field level behind the right field foul pole.
-These are only about $16 a piece and if you get down in the lower rows you are very close to the field.
+Don’t get me wrong $10 is a good bargain to see a Major League game, but I would say that the best value seats at Comerica Park are in the Kaline’s Corner.
+This is sections 107-111.
+This again is just spot in the park, but its on the field level behind the right field foul pole.
+These are only about $18 a piece and if you get down in the lower rows you are very close to the field.

 The other nice thing is these seats don’t sit at an awkward angle as you are facing straight ahead to home plate.
 The outfield box seats right next to you cost nearly double, and do sit at an angle that is not as comfortable in my opinion; especially if you are a ‘plus sized’ individual.

 Bleachers and Pavilion seats also provide pretty good value.
 Bleachers are in right field, and pavilion is in left.
 The bleachers, as you might guess, are a big bench, but they do have a seatback.
 The pavilion has more traditional individual seats.
 However, if you can secure a lower row, you can really get close to the action and have a fair shot at a home run ball.
 These prices are similar to the Kaline Corner seats.

 Most Seats Offer Great Views and Fun – via Flickr user Kari

 All in all, Comerica Park tickets offer pretty solid value.
 Most of the tickets better than the bleachers start jumping up in the $20 range.
 Because of that, you might want to splurge a little more and go for the club seats right behind the plate in the upper deck.
 The seats are a little wider and there are only a few rows in each section.
 The lack of rows provides another great advantage; people aren’t constantly walking in front of you.
 That annoys the crap out of me at a game, and I would certainly sit in the Comerica club seats before I paid more for anything on the lower level.